Dr. Mark, U of Missouri Veterinary Medicine grad and 40+ years working with dogs, exotics and livestock

 Emergencies happen at the most inopportune times.
 School had just started, and we noticed an awful buzzing sound coming from the side of the house.
-A colony of hornets had decided to invade the vinyl siding on the side of our house, and the pesticide company was called.
-Our golden retriever Casey had gone out to do his morning business, and came back inside to rest.
+A colony of hornets had decided to invade the vinyl siding, and we called the pesticide company.
+Our golden retriever, Casey, had gone out to do his morning business, after which he came back inside to rest.

 I looked at our rapidly swelling pup and ran to the phone to call the vet hospital.
-"Bring him in right away," the vet office said.
-He had been stung by a bee and was allergic, and his airway could swell shut.
-This was a life threatening emergency.
+"Bring him in right away," the vet's office said.
+He had been stung by a bee and was allergic—his airway could swell shut.
+This was a life-threatening emergency.

-I put Casey into our car, and backed out of the driveway.
-Unfortunately, the pesticide company had arrived and the car was parked just behind me.
+I put Casey into our car and backed out of the driveway.
+Unfortunately, the pesticide company had parked their vehicle right behind me.
 In the stress of the moment, I grazed the car as I backed out of our driveway.